Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 • Take layers – Layers of clothing are essential to add or remove items when the temperature changes.

 • Quick-dry clothing – You can be sure to have a little bit of rain during your trip to Costa Rica.
-Take clothing made of fabrics that dry quickly because items take very long to dry due to the humidity.
+Choose clothing made of quick-drying fabrics, as items can take a very long time to dry due to the humidity.

-• Microfiber towel – Like quick-dry clothing, it’s beneficial to take microfiber towels as they dry much faster and are incredibly lightweight.
+• Microfiber towel – Similar to quick-dry clothing, microfiber towels are beneficial because they dry much faster and are incredibly lightweight.

 • Waterproof backpack – Keep your valuables dry in a waterproof backpack or a rain cover that comes with your bag.